yoyotone/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Implementations of this specificiation MUST support encoding and decoding using Distinguished Encoding Rules (DER) as defined in [ITU.X690.2015](#itu.X690.2015).
 This is the canonical encoding format.

-Alternative encodings may be used to represent top-level conditions and fulfillments but to ensure a determinisitic outcome in producing the condition fingerprint content, including any sub-conditions, MUST be DER encoded prior to hashing.
+Alternative encodings may be used to represent top-level conditions and fulfillments but to ensure a determinisitic outcome in producing the condition fingerprint content, any sub-conditions MUST be DER encoded prior to hashing.

 The excpetion is the PREIMAGE-SHA-256 condition where the fingerprint content is the raw preimage which is not encoded prior to hashing.
 This is to allow a PREIMAGE-SHA-256 crypto-condition to be used in systems where "hash-locks" are already in use.